Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 There was one last step in covering his tracks, made possible by the fact that last night, the Injunctor had informed Six about a positive development; a new host had been identified, and could be prepared immediately.
 A quick examination of the host’s profile suggested he would be much easier to manage... and much better-positioned to Six’s benefit in the aftermath of what was about to happen.

-Admittedly, losing Austin’s physical stature would likely prove inconvenient---beyond his prodigious and enduring natural strength he was also quite tall, and that made both optical and aural host-based surveillance much easier.
+Admittedly, losing Austin’s physical stature would likely prove inconvenient - beyond his prodigious and enduring natural strength he was also quite tall, and that made both optical and aural host-based surveillance much easier.
 Unfortunate, but in the end, it was for the best.

 He’d schedule Austin for de-implantation at some future date.
 The least Six could do was let him escape the repercussions of what he hadn’t consciously done.
 Let him and his partner enjoy life.